julyfun/how-to/README.md

 - [x] Smart content search engine. `jd` and `jst gf`.
 - [ ] Integrate to `mfa.fish`.
 - [ ] Website for this repo.
+- [ ] Identify language and location of an article.

 ## Do

 - List the links.
 For respect to the author and reference.

 ## Don't do

+- Spending too much time answering or editing questions that relies largely on proficiency.

 ---